 Prosecuting Stockholder ActionsThe firm represents individuals and institutions in prosecuting a wide variety of stockholder actions, such as access to corporate books and records, election disputes, dissolution actions, appraisal and valuation disputes, and corporate control litigation, including hostile acquisitions and proxy fights.
 In select situations, we represent stockholders on a contingent basis.
 We only undertake a contingent stockholder representation if the firm will have a lead role in devising and implementing litigation strategy.

 - Special committee of directors of Enbridge Energy Partners, L.P. valued derivative claims at $111.2 million when conducting merger negotiations with Enbridge Inc.

 In re Good Technology Corporation Stockholder Litig.

-- Proposed settlements of $35 million for claim against J.P.
-Morgan Securities LLC and $17 million for claims against director defendants and their affiliated venture capital funds arising out of challenge to dual-track sale/IPO process that resulted in sale of company to BlackBerry Limited
+- Settlement of $35 million for claim against J.P.
+Morgan Securities LLC and proposed settlement of $17 million for claims against director defendants and their affiliated venture capital funds arising out of challenge to dual-track sale/IPO process that resulted in sale of company to BlackBerry Limited

 - Settlement of companion appraisal action for merger price plus interest

 In re Third Avenue Trust Shareholder and Derivative Litigation

 - Settlement of $25 million arising out of collapse of open-end mutual fund

 - Settlement of $19.2 million arising out of collapse of Certus Holdings, Inc.